 Tso Moriri, is frequented by birds, and also by Tibetan wolves, Tibetan foxes, and Tibetan Gazelles.
 You can even spot marmots – incredibly cute rodents, often found nibbling on something.
 They are quite approachable, so take as many selfies as you can with them, but don’t feed them.
 It can be fatal.

 Today, you will go on an adventure, riding across Tanglang La pass (17,480 ft.), the 12th highest motor-able pass in the world.
 It’s considered one of the harder roads to drive on.
 But first, you will stop at Puga Hot Springs which has the potential to produce geothermal energy.

 From here, drive to Tso Kar (14,862 ft.), a salinized lake.
 In fact, its shores are partially covered in salt crust.
 Approximately 5 km on the southwest end is a freshwater lake called Startsapuk Tso.

 The lake is connected to Tso Kar by an inlet stream and is a treat for bird watchers.
 Both these lakes have been added to list of Ramsar sites which are the recognized sites of international importance under the treaty of Ramsar Convention.
 You will reach Leh by evening, with the night for you to explore more of Leh.

 Leh: Day at own leisure (No Transport)

-This is your last day on your Ladakh Adventure.
-Take this day to explore the small lanes of Leh by foot, try bouldering, river rafting or just go shopping and at Leh Market.
-You can try some local Ladakhi food which has much in common with Tibetan food, the most prominent foods being Thukpa (noodle soup) and Tsampa, known in Ladakhi as Ngampe (roasted barley flour).
+Take this day to explore the small lanes of Leh on foot, try bouldering, river rafting, paragliding or just go shopping at Leh Market.
+You can try some local Ladakhi food which has much in common with Tibetan food, the most prominent foods being Thukpa (noodle soup), and Tsampa, known in Ladakhi as Ngampe (roasted barley flour).